-At least an Upper Second Class (2.1) degree or an international equivalent in a Computer Science or Engineering subject with sufficiently high marks in fundamental mathematics and computing.
+A 2:1 Honours degree in Computer Science or Computer Engineering, or another science or engineering subject with a significant computing component.
 Students who have not studied in English must pass a recognised English test.
 This is a highly selective Masters programme and only a limited number of places are available.

 A statement of research